Sunday morning cinnamon rolls

 I don't know about you, but this pandemic has brought out the baker in me.
-I've always enjoyed baking but 2020 has brought about a new-level baking extravaganza.
+I've always enjoyed baking but the last couple of years have have brought about a new-level baking extravaganza.

 My go-to baked goods are usually bread and bread rolls, pizza, black bean brownies, chocolate banana bread and cinnamon rolls.

 Today I'd like to share with you a simple and very satisfying cinnamon roll recipe.